-SOC 408 : Sociology of Poverty and the Welfare State
+SOC 408: Sociology of Poverty and the Welfare State

 Current theories and research on causes, correlations, and societal responses to poverty.
-Credits 3 Prerequisites SOC 101 or SOC 102 Semester Offered

-SOC 491 : Independent Study
+SOC 491: Independent Study

 Guided research in sociology.
 Open to sociology majors or minors with a "B" average in Sociology and with the approval of the instructor.
 Subject to Independent Study rules and regulations.
-Credits 1-3